 - Apple iCloud, Storage of your data entered in the Service's apps (if enabled by user)

-- ProtonMail, when you email to support your email will be stored on servers from ProtonMail in Switzerland. (user initiated)
+- Fastmail, when you email to Lighthouse16 your email will be stored on servers from Fastmail. (user initiated)

 All application data (that is the data you create and add to the Service's apps) is only stored locally on your devices and, if enabled, on iCloud.
 The Service has no way to access application data and therefore cannot read, recover or share data for or on behalf of any person or organisation.